To receive occasional news and updates about this program, please Click Here.

 The Public Works Dallas 2017 production of The Tempest, directed by Drama League alumnus Kevin Moriarty.

 Open To: Early and Mid-career stage directors interested in community-based, participatory theatrical work.
-For 2020, the successful candidate will have a working familiarity with both English and Spanish.
+The successful candidate will have a working familiarity with both English and Spanish.

 The Public Works Directing Fellowship is a partnership between The Drama League, Dallas Theater Center, and Public Works Dallas, a groundbreaking community engagement and participatory theater project designed to deliberately blur the line between professional artists and Dallas community members.

 In the wildly and radically inclusive spirit of Public Works Dallas, applicants are accepted from all interested parties.
 To that end, we enthusiastically encourage the applications of directors who do not often see themselves reflected across the field and/or those whose paths to direction may have been nonlinear or nontraditional.
-NOTE: Applicants must be fluent in both English and Spanish.
+NOTE: Applicants must have a working familiarity with both English and Spanish.

 1) PROFESSIONALS WEEK